 - what COPD patients want from health and care services

 As part of this work, ICSs worked in teams to conduct a Discrete Choice Experiments (DCEs) survey, which was distributed to COPD patients across the country to ask about their preferences for care delivery.
 This was one of the largest DCE surveys ever conducted with COPD patients, receiving nearly 500 patient responses.

-The results are currently being analysed and we will update this page shortly with our findings.
+The results are currently being analysed and we will update this page in Spring 2023 with our findings.

 The STAR method

 Through the SSPH programme we teach the Socio-technical Allocation of Resource (STAR) method of allocative efficiency.
 This method helps decision-makers to effectively assess their resources to see how they can create more value – crucially without spending more money.

 You can learn more about the STAR method in this short video by Gwyn Bevan, STAR creator and London School of Economics (LSE) professor.

 Health economist Jack Ettinger and consultant Luca Ricci-Pacifici, from the Health Economics Unit, explain the benefits of this population health management technique below.

 Now you know the theory, how can you implement these insights into complex integrated care systems and their budgets?
 Nigel Edwards, CEO of the Nuffield Trust, shares his expert experience on turning theory into reality.